 We’re the only broker who shares this data because we’re trying to be as transparent as possible.
 Unfortunately, Life Insurance is associated with sleazy selling and sneaky shenanigans.

-Our mission is to change that perception and to make Life Insurance accessible for everyone.
+Our mission is to change that perception and to make Life Insurance accessible to everyone.

 I hope that has helped clear up the different types of Life Insurance.

 lion.ie | making Life Insurance easier